- What level of funding is available for carrying out these enrichment activities?

 The funds should be used to cover the expenses of the students to participate in the activity as well as the volunteer(s) chaperoning the activity.
 The expenses may include transportation, entrance fees, meals, lodging and communication expenses in connection with planning or implementing the activity, copying or materials for the activity, etc.

 Yes, for one activity at a time.
-Should you need to request an advance, you should present a project outline and estimated budget to the SP Grant Administrator, in the National Office.
+Should you need to request an advance, you should present a project outline and estimated budget to the SP Logistics Coordinator-Grants, in the National Office.
 The SP Grant Administrator will work with you directly to arrange the advance.
 Please allow for a three week processing time when requesting an advance.
 It is important that you provide the expense report and documentation immediately after the activity is completed in order to avoid confusion.
 If there is money left over, please include a check made payable to AFS for the amount left over.
 Should the advance not cover all of the expenses, you will be reimbursed for the difference.

 In working with the U.S Department of State-sponsored programs, AFS must provide extensive documentation of activities and expenses on a quarterly basis, which is one of the reasons it is important to submit reports as soon as possible.
 There are strict reporting requirements for all grant-funded expenditures.